kubermatic/kubermatic/hack/local/README.md

 Name:	kubermatic.local
 Address: 172.18.255.200
 ```

-The `address` indicates wildcard subdomains.
-It's needed to be able to create user clusters.
 The kind cluster uses [metallb](https://metallb.universe.tf/) to have LoadBalancer service type.
 After running `hack/local/run-kubermatic-kind.sh` check assigned external IP address to `nodeport-proxy` service and use it in
 dnsmasq configuration file in `address` section.